-Pro Centre was set up in 1983 as the City of Oslo’s service for women and men who sell sex, or who have sold sex in the past.
-In 1993, the then Minister of Social Affairs Grethe Knudsen named Pro Centre a national centre of expertise.
-The centre is run by the City of Oslo, and is financed jointly by the central government and the city.
-Pro Centre is staffed by specialists from a range of backgrounds.
+Pro Sentret was set up in 1983 as the Oslo Municipality’s service for persons who have experience of selling or trading sex.
+In 1993, the then Minister of Social Affairs Grethe Knudsen named Pro Sentret a national centre of expertise.
+The centre is run by the Oslo Municipality, and is financed jointly by the central government and Oslo Municipality.
+Pro Sentret is staffed by professionals from a range of backgrounds.
 In total, we have 24 employees, as well as a number of volunteers, students and trainees.

 Our services and priorities are based on the national and municipal plans relating to prostitution and human trafficking.

 As a centre of expertise, we provide information and advice throughout Norway on the following areas:

 • reasons for prostitution, and the potential harmful consequences

 • best practice in healthcare and social work aimed at current and former sex workers